lout33/p_doom_quiz/README.md

 7.  **Expert Data Comparison:** It loads P(doom) estimates from various experts stored in a CSV file (`experts_pdoom.csv`) and compares the user's calculated estimates (for 2035, and the heuristic 2050/2100 guesses) to the closest expert opinion for each timeframe.
 8.  **Step-by-Step Feedback:** Shows how the P(doom by 2035) estimate changes after each question the user answers.
 9. **Visual Comparison:** Visualize your estimate compared to experts across the spectrum with an interactive bar chart.
+10. **Dark Mode Interface:** Features a sleek dark mode interface by default, providing a modern look that's easier on the eyes and fits the serious subject matter.

+## UI Improvement Plan

+### Goals
+- Create a more engaging, visually appealing interface
+- Improve user experience through better feedback and interactions
+- Enhance data visualization for clearer understanding of results
+- Make the app feel more modern and professional

+### Planned Improvements
+1. **Design System Enhancements**
+   - Implement a cohesive color scheme reflecting futuristic/tech themes
+   - Add subtle animations and transitions for a more polished feel
+   - Improve typography with better hierarchy and readability

+2. **Quiz Experience**
+   - Add animated progress indicators
+   - Create visual feedback for answer selection
+   - Implement a more interactive question card design
+   - Add visualization of how each answer affects the probability calculation

+3. **Results Page Overhaul**
+   - Create a more dynamic and visually engaging results dashboard
+   - Implement animated charts that show comparison to expert opinions
+   - Add explanatory tooltips and contextual information
+   - Create shareable result cards for social media

+4. **General UI Components**
+   - Design custom buttons with hover/active states
+   - Create consistent card components with subtle shadows
+   - Implement responsive layouts for all device sizes
+   - Add loading states and transitions between pages

+5. **Home Page Improvements**
+   - Create an engaging hero section explaining the tool's purpose
+   - Add animated elements to draw attention to call-to-action
+   - Include preview of the quiz experience

+### Implementation Status

+✅ **Completed UI Improvements**
+- Enhanced ProgressBar with animations, improved visuals, and step indicators
+- Redesigned QuestionCard with interactive selection states and visual feedback
+- Upgraded ResultsChart with animated bars, better legend, and color-coding
+- Improved Quiz page with smoother transitions between questions and better result visualization
+- Redesigned Results page with animated sections, better data visualizations, and improved layout
+- Added color-coded probability indicators throughout the app
+- Implemented consistent shadows, borders, and visual hierarchy
+- Added animations and transitions for a more engaging experience
+- Implemented a dark mode interface as the default theme to provide a modern, sleek appearance

 ## Changelog

+### v1.2.0 (Dark Mode)
+- Implemented dark mode as the default UI theme
+- Updated all components and pages with dark color scheme
+- Adjusted color contrasts for better readability in dark mode
+- Modified visualization elements with dark-appropriate colors
+- Enhanced visual hierarchy with appropriate dark mode shadows and borders

+### v1.1.0 (UI Enhancement)
+- Completely redesigned the user interface for a more engaging experience
+- Added animations and transitions throughout the application
+- Improved the quiz experience with interactive question cards
+- Enhanced result visualizations with color-coding and better data display
+- Implemented responsive design improvements for all device sizes
+- Added visual progress indicators and better feedback during the quiz
+- Updated the results page with animated sections and better expert comparisons

 ### v1.0.0 (Initial Release)
 - Implemented main landing page